ycexiao/scikit-package/doc/source/tutorials/tutorial-level-4-to-5.rst

 Create a new Level 5 project and migrate files
 ----------------------------------------------

 The first step is to create a new project with ``scikit-package`` using the Level 5 ``public`` template.
-Then we will migrate the files and folderes from the existing Level 4 project to the new Level 5 project.
+Then we will migrate the files and folders from the existing Level 4 project to the new Level 5 project.
 Let's begin!

 Create a new project with ``scikit-package``